Maurice Vellekoop

 Maurice Vellekoop (born 1964) is a Canadian artist, cartoonist, and illustrator.
-He is most known for his queer cartoons which often feature naked men.
+Vellekoop is known for his queer cartoons, which often feature nude male figures.
 He has drawn pin-ups as well as multi-character comics.
-Vellekoop is also a fashion designer with his drawings and designs appearing in popular magazines across the United States.
+Vellekoop is also a fashion designer, and his drawings and designs have appeared in popular magazines across the United States.

-Vellekoop was born and raised in Canada where he eventually graduated from art school and became a renowned artist.
+Vellekoop was born and raised in Canada, where he attended art school and became a renowned artist.
 His work has been featured on the global stage and is also interdisciplinary as he has written books, worked on films, and also published in major publications.

 Early life

-Maurice Vellekoop was born in 1964 and was raised on the outskirts of Toronto.
+Maurice Vellekoop was born in 1964, and was raised on the outskirts of Toronto.
 He was raised in the Christian Reformed Church, a Calvinist sect, which was not accepting of homosexuality.
 He participated in weekly church services, catechism classes, went to Christian schools, and was a member of the Calvinist Cadet Corps.

 In his kindergarten report card, he was described as a "self-confident child in school" and "is spending more time with other children in such activities as the "house" and the sand box."
 Vellekoop was cognizant of his uniqueness from an early age when he desired dolls and began to draw intricate images of princesses.

-He had 4 older siblings, all of which were artists.
+He had four older siblings, all artists.
 His parents were Dutch immigrants.
-His father was known for his love of opera and his mother ran a hair salon out of the family house's basement.
-Ingrid, Vellekoop's sister, encouraged him to attend the Ontario College of Art and Design which he did from 1982 to 1986.
+His father was known for his love of opera, and his mother ran a hair salon out of the family home's basement.
+Ingrid, Vellekoop's sister, encouraged him to attend the Ontario College of Art and Design, which he did from 1982 to 1986.